A friendly introduction to linear regression (using Python)

 The most accessible (yet thorough) introduction to linear regression that I've found is Chapter 3 of An Introduction to Statistical Learning (ISL) by Hastie & Tibshirani.
 Their examples are crystal clear and the material is presented in a logical fashion, but it covers a lot more detail than I wanted to present in class.
 As well, their code is written in R, and my data science class is taught in Python.

-My IPython Notebook on linear regression
+My Jupyter Notebook on linear regression

-When teaching this material, I essentially condensed ISL chapter 3 into a single IPython Notebook, focusing on the points that I consider to be most important and adding a lot of practical advice.
+When teaching this material, I essentially condensed ISL chapter 3 into a single Jupyter Notebook, focusing on the points that I consider to be most important and adding a lot of practical advice.
 As well, I wrote all of the code in Python, using both Statsmodels and scikit-learn to implement linear regression.

-Click here to view the IPython Notebook.
+Click here to view the Jupyter Notebook.

 Table of contents